 The research, testing, manufacturing, labeling, approval, selling, import, export, marketing and distribution of drug products, including biologics such as conjugate vaccines, are subject to extensive regulation by the FDA and other regulatory authorities in the United States.
 We expect that our vaccine candidates will be regulated by the FDA as biologics.
-We are not permitted to market any biological drug product in the United States until we receive approval of a Biologics License Application, or BLA, from the FDA.
+We are not permitted to market any biological drug product in the United States until we receive approval of a BLA from the FDA.
 We have not previously submitted a BLA to the FDA, or similar approval filings to comparable foreign regulatory authorities.
 A BLA must include extensive preclinical and clinical data and supporting information to establish the vaccine candidate's safety and effectiveness for each desired indication.
 Further, because our vaccine candidates that are subject to regulation as biological drug products, we will need to demonstrate that they are safe, pure and potent for use in their target indications.
-The BLA must also include significant information regarding the CMC for the product, including with respect to chain of identity and chain of custody of the product.
+The BLA must also include significant information regarding the CMC for the product, including with respect to chain of identity and chain of custody of the product and various comparability assessments.
+The FDA's review of our BLA may be significantly delayed if the FDA views that the CMC information included in our submission is not adequate or requests additional CMC information or data.

 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 The results of preclinical studies of our vaccine candidates may not be predictive of the results of early-stage or later-stage clinical trials, and results of early clinical trials of our vaccine candidates may not be predictive of the results of later-stage clinical trials.
 The results of clinical trials in one set of patients or indications may not be predictive of those obtained in another.
-In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same vaccine candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the dosing regimen and other clinical trial protocols and the rate of dropout among clinical trial participants.
-Vaccine candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical trials.
-A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
+In some instances, there can be significant variability in safety and immunogenicity or efficacy results between different clinical trials of the same vaccine candidate due to numerous factors, including changes in trial procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the dosing regimen and other clinical trial protocols and the rate of dropout among clinical trial participants.
+Vaccine candidates in later stages of clinical trials may fail to show the desired safety and immunogenicity or efficacy profile despite having progressed through preclinical studies and initial clinical trials.
+A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of immunogenicity or efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
 Most vaccine candidates that begin clinical trials are never approved by regulatory authorities for commercialization.
 In addition, even if such clinical trials are successfully completed, we cannot guarantee that the FDA or foreign regulatory authorities will interpret the results as we do, and more trials could be required before we submit a BLA or other marketing application.